 - Burial Assistance provides assistance to low-income families who need help with funeral expenses; - General Assistance for Children provides financial assistance to eligible individuals caring for unrelated children under the age of 18; - Interim Disability Assistance (IDA) provides temporary financial assistance to those who are unable to work due to a disability and who have a high probability of receiving federal Supplemental Security Income (SSI).
-IDA payments are issued until SSI eligibility is approved or denied, after which the IDA payment ends; - Temporary Assistance for Needy Families (TANF) provides social services and supports to achieve family preservation and economic self-sufficiency; - Cash Assistance (TANF) provides financial assistance to eligible individuals with children under the age of 19, so that they can meet their basic needs and transition to economic self-sufficiency; - Job Opportunity and Training (TANF) provides employment readiness, job placement, coordination and skill development training, and educational enrichment to eligible individuals so that they can be socially and economically self-reliant; - Supplemental Food Assistance (Local) provides locally funded food assistance to the District's Supplemental Nutritional Assistance Program (SNAP) recipients.
+IDA payments are issued until SSI eligibility is approved or denied, after which the IDA payment ends; - Temporary Assistance for Needy Families (TANF) provides financial assistance to eligible families individuals with children under the age of 19, so that they can meet their basic needs, while supporting entire family through a Two Generational approach in providing supportive services aimed at building and transition to economic self-sufficiency; - Cash Assistance (TANF) -provides financial assistance to eligible individuals with children under the age of 19, so that they can meet their basic needs and transition to economic self-sufficiency;

+- Job Opportunity and Training (TANF) provides employment readiness, job placement, coordination and skill development training, and educational enrichment to eligible individuals so that they can be socially and economically self-reliant; - Supplemental Food Assistance (Local) provides locally funded food assistance to the District's Supplemental Nutritional Assistance Program (SNAP) recipients.
 This assistance is provided to District residents who receive the minimum SNAP benefits to increase the food supplement to \$30 per month; - Case Management provides diagnostic, evaluation, and plan development services to consumers in order to determine the needs and plan the treatment and other related services and supports needed.
 Coordinates treatment and services to remediate barriers to employment and assists with securing other financial supports, such as Program on Work Employment and Responsibility (POWER) and SSI.
 This activity includes the Office of Work Opportunity and the Food Stamp Employment and Training Programs; - Eligibility Determination Services provides program eligibility determination services to individuals of the District of Columbia for services for which they qualify; - Monitoring and Quality Assurance provides internal monitoring of ESA's compliance with federal and District laws and court orders; identifies, investigates, and reports customer fraud in obtaining assistance; and addresses the accurate and timely determination of eligibility and administration of benefits; and - Early Education Subsidy Transfer provides funding to the Office of the State Superintendent of Education for subsidized child care for the children of TANF-eligible families.